amireson/silence.github.io/index.md

 title:
 ---

-Stories from Afghan women and girls.
+Stories from the student's of the Aspire Academy

 ![alt](/assets/images/afg.jpeg)